HtFilia/rust-market-data/README.md

 - `src/simulator/` hosts the core market model (universe construction, tick loop, socket server).
 - `src/tail.rs` and `src/chart.rs` implement the inspection utilities that subscribe to the Unix socket.
 - `src/tick.rs` and `src/constants.rs` capture shared data types and configuration.
+- `schemas/` contains JSON Schemas and example payloads for ticks and structured logs.